 So how did the pilgrims end up in Leiden?
 Well, prior to their move to the Netherlands, many of the pilgrims lived in a farming village called Scrooby, close to northern Nottinghamshire.
 Because of the belief system they held, they had irreconcilable differences with the Church of England, so the group had to leave the country.

-By the early 1600s, Queen Elizabeth was persecuting the pigrams, which and her successor, James I, followed.
-Elizabeth made illegal to attend the services of an unofficial church.
-Disobeying meant fines, imprisonment or execution.
+By the early 1600s, Queen Elizabeth was persecuting the pilgrims.
+An example that her successor, James I, followed.
+Elizabeth made it illegal to attend the services of an unofficial church.
+Disobeying meant fines, imprisonment, or execution.

 Leiden: the pilgrim’s home away from home